jswashburn/Balls-and-Boxes/README.md

 [Launch balls at boxes, in your browser](https://jswashburn.itch.io/bnb)

 I've made a few little games here and there in Unity, but this is the first one I followed through on and completed.
 There's still a lot I want to add, and I will when I have more time.
 This project was fun - it started out as something quick but I ended up deciding to add more and more to it, which was fun but difficult considering being in class and not having much time to work on it.
 I learned a couple new things and got some practice with a few things in Unity.
 [Give the game a try](https://jswashburn.itch.io/bnb) on Itch.IO!
-I know there're bugs but that's what makes this stuff fun right?
 ### A few things I learned:
 - Creating UI elements
 - Using Unity's UI system